ballerina-platform/ballerina-dev-website/learn/coding-conventions/annotations_documentation_and_comments.md

 ---
-layout: ballerina-left-nav-pages
+layout: ballerina-left-nav-pages-swanlake
 title: Annotations, Documentation and Comments
 permalink: /learn/coding-conventions/annotations_documentation_and_comments/
 active: annotations_documentation_and_comments
 intro: The sections below include the coding conventions with respect to annotations, documentation, and comments.
 redirect_from:
-  - /v1-2/learn/style-guide/annotations_documentation_and_comments/
-  - /v1-2/learn/style-guide/annotations_documentation_and_comments
-  - /learn/style-guide/annotations_documentation_and_comments/
+  - /swan-lake/learn/style-guide/annotations_documentation_and_comments/
-  - /learn/style-guide/annotations_documentation_and_comments
+  - /swan-lake/learn/style-guide/annotations_documentation_and_comments
-  - /learn/coding-conventions/annotations_documentation_and_comments
+  - /swan-lake/learn/coding-conventions/annotations_documentation_and_comments
 ---

 ## Annotations